• Skip to primary navigation

 It would be a shameful waste to throw away scraps of khinkali dough, and Georgians are a creative lot!
 Atria consists of pan-fried leftover dough along with scrambled eggs.
 The crispy dough is pleasantly oily, and the eggs are a nice surprise, making it a wonderful pairing with alcohol.

-I hope this list enlightens to go out there and try Georgian food if you happen to be near a Georgian restaurant.
+I hope this list enlightens you to go out there and try Georgian food if you happen to be near a Georgian restaurant.
 A better idea, travel to Tbilisi, Georgia to try some of the best Georgian food available - you won't be disappointed!

 Tried Some of These?